 About greenhouse gas capture and storage

-Greenhouse gas storage (or geosequestration) is the storage of captured carbon dioxide (CO2) in underground geological formations or structures.
+In Queensland, greenhouse gas storage refers to the storage of captured carbon dioxide (CO2).
 The CO2 is typically produced from the use of fossil fuels in electricity generation and industrial processes.
 CO2 may also be captured from bio-based processes, and directly from the atmosphere via direct air capture.
 The process is also known as carbon capture and storage (CCS).

 A company that wants to explore for greenhouse gas storage sites and eventually inject CO2 must first apply for a greenhouse gas exploration permit and an environmental authority.
 Any native title requirements will also need to be addressed before an exploration permit is granted.

 Although each carbon capture and storage project is unique, CCS projects typically include the following steps:

 - A source of CO2 is identified, such as an industrial facility or power station.